ntersol/react-starter/README.md

 5. Under `Eslint: Run` select the *onSave* option.

 ## React Routing
-React Routing is used throughout.
+React Routing is used throughout for defining 'pages' and generating links to them.
+It takes advantage of &lt;NavLink&gt;'s ability to style the currently selected link.

 ## CSS modules
 React CSS modules are used to namespace the CSS and prevent any component's styles from polluting the styles of others.
 CSS files become modules when you name them `xxxx.module.css`.
 See the code for the convention of declaring and referencing your styles.